 Section 7.
 RENUMERATION:

-The Executive Director, Contest Director, Secretary, Treasurer, Percussion and Color guard Rep. of the Circuit shall each receive an annual compensation for service to this organization.
+The Executive Director, Contest Director, Secretary, Treasurer, Percussion, Color Guard and Winds Rep. of the Circuit shall each receive an annual compensation for service to this organization.

 Section 8.
 VACANCIES:

 Vacancies in the executive board shall be filled by the designation of a successor by a majority of the Executive Board and such successor shall serve for the remainder of the term.

 Section 9.
 REMOVAL OF BOARD MEMBER OR OFFICER:

 Any of the elected or appointed officers can be removed from office by two-thirds vote of the membership at any meeting.